 Compliance for Startups during Registration

-• Certificate of Incorporation by Registrar: Section 7(2) states that the Registrar on the basis of the documents and information filed under Section 7(1) shall register all the documents and information referred to In Section 7(1) in the register.
+- Certificate of Incorporation by Registrar: Section 7(2) states that the Registrar based on the documents and information filed under Section 7(1) shall register all the documents and information referred to In Section 7(1) in the register.
 Going forward, the registrar will issue a certificate of incorporation in the prescribed form.
 Such that the proposed company is incorporated under this Act.

 Online Registration